Action Alert: Strengthening Organic Enforcement Proposed Rule

-Action Alert: Submit Testimony the Farm Laborers Wage Board
+Action Alert: Submit Testimony to the Farm Laborers Wage Board

 Under the Farm Laborers Fair Labor Practices Act signed into law in 2019, farmworkers became entitled to overtime premium pay starting on January 1, 2020, for any work that they perform in excess of 60 hours per week, and for work performed on their designated day of rest.